olafhartong/sysmon-modular/README.md

 ## Required actions

 I highly recommend looking at the configs before implementing them in your production environment.
-This enables you to have as actionable logging as possible and as litte noise as possible.
+This enables you to have as actionable logging as possible and as little noise as possible.

 ### Customization